THE PARADE OF THE REMAINING AFRICAN DICTATORS IN THIS 21ST CENTURY

 Wyre Davies of the BBC News in Tunis, that nation's capital summed it up this way "The protesters have

 put their bodies on the line, and many people have been killed.
 Tonight, they ignored the curfew to celebrate on the streets.
-At the end of a dramatic day, President Ben Ali fled, no longer able to hold back the
+At the end of a dramatic day, President Ben Ali fled, no longer able to hold back thegrowing tide of public discontent and anger with his regime.
+Now the protesters will want to see the fruits

 of their demonstrations.